Wambugu-Muchemi/InfluxLarkbot/README.md

 <h4>Notes:</h4>

 We need to control the alerts to avoid alert panic.
-Implement an asyncio pattern and await before sending data to bot- control rate limit.
+Implement an asyncio pattern and cache influxdb results.
+We shall check if result in cache  before sending as alarm data to bot- control rate limit.
-Implement a caching mechanism to allow us control sendalarm heartbeat.
+Implement celery beat to allow us control workflow run behavior.

+<h3> Core Implementations</h3>

 1. Fetch data from influxdb
     - query influxdb api and pass influx query as payload